Williams College Investment Office

 The Williams College Investment Office is the subsidiary office of Williams College responsible for managing the College's endowment of over US $4.2 billion.
 The Office is located in Boston, Massachusetts.
-Its Chief Investment Officer is Collette Chilton.
+Its Chief Investment Officer is Abigail Wattley.

 Founding

 In 2006, Williams College established the Investment Office to manage the endowment.
 In the early 2000s, the endowment had exceeded US $1 billion and the College decided more complex investment management was required to continue to grow the fund.
 The College hired Collette Chilton as Chief Investment Officer and set up an office in Boston, Massachusetts.

 Organization and structure

-The Investment Office has a staff of nine people who directly oversee the management of the College's portfolio.
-Advising the staff are three Advisory Committees, made up of Williams alumni or parents with financial expertise.
-Overseeing all is the Investment Committee, consisting of eight members, who is finally responsible for the Investment Pool.
+The Investment Office has a staff of eleven people who directly oversee the management of the College's portfolio.
+Advising the staff are two Advisory Committees, made up of Williams alumni or parents with financial expertise.
+Overseeing all is the Investment Committee, consisting of eight active members, who is finally responsible for the Investment Pool.

-On the staff level, the Chief Investment Officer remains Collette Chilton.
-The Co-Chairs of the Marketable Assets Advisory Committee are Ole Andreas Halvorsen and Elizabeth Robinson.
-The Co-Chairs of the Non-Marketable Assets Advisory Committee are Timothy Barrows and Jonathan Sokoloff.
-The Co-Chairs of the Real Assets Advisory Committee are John Foster and Robert Pinkard.
-The Chair of the Investment Committee is Jonathan Kraft.
+On the staff level, the Chief Investment Officer is Abigail Wattley, the successor of Collette Chilton, who retired in 2023.
+The Co-Chairs of the Marketable Assets Advisory Committee are May NG and Noriko Honda Chen.
+The Co-Chairs of the Non-Marketable Assets Advisory Committee are Mathew Harris and Jonathan Sokoloff.
+The Chair of the Investment Committee is Nathan Sleeper.